Wakanda/Wakanda.github.io/learn-javascript/declare-initialize-variables.md

 chapter: Chapter 1 - Variables and values
 ---

-# Declare and initialize variables
+### JavaScript Principles

-## Declare variables, initialize with primitive values
+# Declare variables, initialize with primitive values

 The `var` statement declares a variable, optionally initialized to a value.